cswclui/katacoda-scenarios-1/msdb-001/step02.md

 ```

-Each line the text file is some words of wisdom that you would typically find in a fortune cookie.
+Each line of the text file is "words of wisdom "that you would typically find in a fortune cookie.
 Granted, the data is a bit trivial, but it does serve the purpose of the microservice.
-And, as we discussed above, this data is dedicated to the service within the operational boundary of the service.
+And, as we discussed above, this data is dedicated to the service and apparent only within the operational boundary of the service.
 No other service has indirect access to this data.

 Let's take a look at the webserver code that's driving microservice.